Pricing

 Finance & operations layer

 This layer ensures that payments match invoices, refunds are processed correctly, chargebacks are handled, and money reaches the right bank accounts.
+It includes:

 • Reconciliation engines that match transactions across gateways, acquirers, bank statements, and internal ledgers, removing manual errors and speeding up month-end closes.